Please complete the form below and an admission counselor will contact you shortly.

 Carroll University's English and writing program trains you to integrate and organize ideas logically, to research and analyze complex information and to communicate effectively.
 You’ll develop the critical and creative reading, writing and thinking skills that inform understanding on a deeper level.
 Through small discussion and workshop-based classes, you’ll gain a strong foundation in literature and writing, with opportunities to focus on your specific areas of interest.

-Courses range from Native American literature to science fiction, great author studies including Shakespeare and Toni Morrison, and electives including the Victorian period, film studies, post-colonial literature and creative writing.
+Courses range from Native American literature to literary magazine publishing, great author studies including Shakespeare and Toni Morrison, and electives including the Victorian period, film studies, post-colonial literature and creative writing.
 We’ll expose you to different and new ways of thinking that challenge established beliefs and provide opportunities to study in a variety of forms, from books and manuscripts to film and digital media.
-That leads to the discovery of important interrelationships and the development of intellectually curiosity.
+Your major will lead you to the discovery of important interrelationships and the development of intellectually curiosity.

 Students also have the opportunity to obtain real-world experiences according to their interests, including: